 The evidence-gathering facet of the ISTJ personality also makes these individuals incredibly determined.
 Once a decision is made, they are unlikely to renege on their obligation to see it through, unless compelling evidence is presented to the contrary.

 ISTJs are careful and reflective in everything they do, and they expect the same levels of rigor and meticulousness in others.
 This can lead to personality clashes when they come into contact with people who they disagree with or people whose approach to life is less methodical than their own.

-Since ISTJs tend to be intelligent and independent, they are good candidates for working autonomously.
+Since the Logistician personality type tends to be intelligent and independent, they are good candidates for working autonomously.
 This also manifests in the personal lives of ISTJs, who often prefer to tackle problems alone rather than consult with others.

-ISTJs are best suited for roles in which they are responsible for their own methods and techniques in finding solutions to problems and are expected to implement codes of practice.
-Careers as a stockbroker, a civil engineer, or in institutions of authority fit the personality traits of an ITSJ perfectly.
+ISTJ personality types are best suited for roles in which they are responsible for their own methods and techniques in finding solutions to problems and are expected to implement codes of practice.
+Similarly, any career in which ISTJs are given autonomy or gather empirical evidence will suit them.
+Careers as a loan officer, research technician or computer programmer fit the personality traits of an ITSJ perfectly.

-A career in which an individual is expected to make decisions without access to the necessary information will cause problems for an ISTJ.
+Given their nickname, Logisticians, any career in which an individual is expected to make decisions without access to the necessary information will cause problems for an ISTJ.
 An example is a social worker, who must make judgment calls based on information that is often limited or easily misinterpreted.
-Similarly, working in a team that does not share the individual’s passion for the job will not produce the best results.

 Check out our comprehensive page on ISTJ careers to see more job titles specific to ISTJs.

 ISTJs make up around 12% of the general population, making the Logistician the third most popular personality type.
 Some examples of famous ISTJs include: